Second Abuja Airport Runway To Gulp N72bn

 The proposed second runway for the Nnamdi Azikiwe International Airport, Abuja will cost about N72 billion, the national assembly has stated.

 Hon.
-Nnaji explained that the cost covers lightening, infrastructure, buildings and the construction of the 4.2 kilometres of runway.
+Nnaji explained that the cost covers lighting, infrastructure, buildings and the construction of the 4.2 kilometres of runway.

 He also said the runway will be the longest in West Africa if completed and commended the minister of Aviation, Hadi Sirika for the project.